granthale/wip-book/content/Notes/technology-is-an-idea-or-object-that-makes-something-easier.md

 ---

 > [!tip]
 > This guide assumes you have experience writing JavaScript and are familiar with TypeScript.
+What if you don't?

 An average implicit definition of technology is something that involves electronics.
 And while that's one manifestation, it's far from the word's main meaning.
 See [[technology is not just software]].
 Instead, technology is a way to make some task easier.
 A simple example is a lever.